awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/health-check-grace-period.md

 + Instances that you manually attach to the group

 **Important**
-During the health check grace period, if Amazon EC2 Auto Scaling detects that an instance is no longer in the Amazon EC2 `running` state, it immediately marks the instance as unhealthy and replaces it\.
-For example, if you stop an instance in an Auto Scaling group, it is marked unhealthy and replaced\.
+During the health check grace period, if Amazon EC2 Auto Scaling detects that an instance is no longer in the Amazon EC2 `running` state, it immediately marks the instance `Unhealthy` and replaces it\.
+For example, if you stop an instance in an Auto Scaling group, it is marked `Unhealthy` and replaced\.

 ## Set the health check grace period for a group<a name="set-health-check-grace-period"></a>